 Almost every large government agency or Global 2000 company is struggling to properly manage an enterprise information technology (IT) architecture.
-This difficulty is the direct result of the highly distributed, disjoined and overly expensive IT environments which currently exist throughout our industry.
+This difficulty is the direct result of the highly distributed, dis-joined and overly expensive IT environments which currently exist throughout our industry.
 This situation has resulted in the reemergence of corporations looking to establish truly proactive Enterprise Architecture organizations.
-In this article I will discuss enterprise architecture and how it is tied to an enterprise metadata management initiative.
+Therefore, a discussion about enterprise architecture and how it is tied to an enterprise metadata management initiative is necessary.

 Importance of Enterprise Architecture

-The goals for any organization’s Enterprise Architecture will differ slightly from one organization to another; however, there some common themes that I see companies’ Enterprise Architecture teams grappling with.
+The goals for any organization’s Enterprise Architecture will differ slightly from one organization to another; however, there some common themes in most enterprise architecture teams.

 First, these teams want to reduce/prevent redundant or even unnecessary IT applications from being developed.
 This issue of application redundancy is a significant problem that has a profound negative impact on a company’s IT budget.

 Second, it is common for these teams to try to enable data reuse.
 Traditionally, IT professionals have been notorious for “re-inventing the wheel”.
-In the majority of corporations there is minimal to almost no data reuse.
+In the majority of corporations there is minimal to almost no data reuse, or effective data management.
 When a new application is deemed necessary typically the IT team tasked with building the system will look to construct every entity from scratch, as opposed to reusing work that has already been accomplished.

 Third, Enterprise Architecture teams often set system architecture standards that need to be followed throughout the organization.
 These standards will vary greatly from firm to firm; however, standards around data integration, data movement, messaging, data warehousing and the system development life-cycle are the most common standards that these Enterprise Architecture teams strive to define.